Code-Institute-Submissions/MS2-FilmAnseo/README.md

 screenshot here

-Changin g to the following code fixed the issue:
+Changing to the following code fixed the issue:
 ```javascript
 $('body').on('click', '#toggle-button', function () {
      $("#optional-rows").toggle(1000);